Nothofagus cliffortioides

-Nothofagus solandri var. cliffortioides, commonly called mountain beech (tawhai rauriki), is a species of Southern beech tree and is endemic to New Zealand.
-Mountain beech grows in mountainous regions at high altitudes.
+Nothofagus cliffortioides, commonly called mountain beech (tawhai rauriki), is a species of southern beech tree and is endemic to New Zealand.
+Mountain beech grows in mountainous regions at high elevations.
 In New Zealand the taxon is called Fuscospora cliffortioides.
-Nothofagus solandri var. cliffortioides occupies a wider range of habitat than any other New Zealand tree species and it shows a corresponding range of life form, seeding habits, regenerative patterns, growth habits, growth rates, stand replacement and mortality patterns.
+Nothofagus cliffortioides occupies a wider range of habitat than any other New Zealand tree species and it shows a corresponding range of life form, seeding habits, regenerative patterns, growth habits, growth rates, stand replacement and mortality patterns.